 Hi everyone, here’s my homily for the FOURTH SUNDAY OF EASTER – MAY 7, 2017.
 The readings for today can be found at: http://www.usccb.org/bible/readings/050717.cfm.
 Thanks for stopping by to read this blog, for sharing it on Facebook, Twitter and Reddit – and for your comments and feedback.
 I’m grateful for your support!
 God Bless – Fr Jim

 I wonder how many people remember the television programThis is your life.
-I can remember watching re-runs when I was growing up and was home sick from school or on a snow day…but it was a show that was from way before my time originally airing in the 1950’s.
-For those who aren’t familiar with it, the show was something like a documentary/reality TV/ game show.
+I can remember watching re-runs when I was growing up and was home sick from school or on a snow day…but it was a show that was from way before my time, originally airing in the 1950s.
+For those unfamiliar, the show was like a documentary/reality TV/ game show.
 A person would be brought to the TV studios under some false pretense, surprised to learn that they would be the focus of an hour-long retrospective on their lives.
 People from their past – many of whom they hadn’t seen or heard from in years – would be there to surprise them.
-That’s probably why it wouldn’t work any more.
-With social media, it’s hard to imagine anyone completely losing track with people from their past – which was kind of essential because part of the drama of the program was to see the honoree hearing a voice of a friend or someone influential in their lives who they hadn’t seen or heard from in decades; you watched the expressions, the excitement, the flood of memories that would overwhelm the guests of honor as they recognized those voices.
+That’s probably why it wouldn’t work anymore.
+With social media, it’s hard to imagine anyone completely losing track of people from their past – which was essential because part of the drama of the program was to see the honoree hearing a voice of a friend or someone influential in their lives which they hadn’t seen or heard from in decades; you watched the expressions, the excitement, the flood of memories that would overwhelm the guests of honor as they recognized those voices.

 As our Good Shepherd, Jesus tells us in this Gospel that if we listen to His voice and follow Him, He will lead us to an abundant life.
 That we will be saved.
 That death will have no power over us.

-What will lift us out of those thoughts of despair is by hearing Jesus voice and remembering who we are.
+What will lift us out of those thoughts of despair is by hearing Jesus’ voice and remembering who we are.

 Pope Francis gave three ways we can be sure we’re listening to the voice of Jesus.
-He said First “you will find the voice of Jesus in the Beatitudes.
+He said First, “you will find the voice of Jesus in the Beatitudes.
 Second: you… know it when that voice speaks of the works of mercy.
 For example, in chapter 25 of St. Matthew: if someone tells you what Jesus says there, that is the voice of Jesus.
 Third: you may know it is the voice of Jesus when it teaches you to say ‘Father’, that is, when it teaches you to pray the Our Father.”